k1yrix/NSMRS-Stock-Photography/README.md

 ---

 (C) kirbix 2023<br>
- This Repo directory and its assets contained in the Repo are licensed under "The Unlicence Licence", which is equivalent to a Public Domain.<br>
+ This Repo directory and its assets contained in the Repo are licensed under CC0, which is equivalent to a Public Domain.<br>
  All assets of the game are the property of Virtualite & the Nova!
 Incorporated team.<br>
  The Nova!
 Incorporated administration team/Virtualite is allowed and has the right to cease and desist this project at any time if any problems were to persist.